 Exercises that target the neck area can prevent neck pain, too.
 The key is to strengthen muscles in the neck and upper back that are often responsible for postural problems.
 Many types of exercise will get the job done, including yoga, isometric exercises, lifting weights or resistance training with elastic bands.

-Jerome Schofferman, MD, author of What to Do for a Pain in the Neck (Fireside Books, 2001), recommends a few simple exercises that can be done at home or in the gym (for those exercises, see the “Be Nice to Your Neck” Web Extra!).
+Jerome Schofferman, MD, author of What to Do for a Pain in the Neck, recommends a few simple exercises that can be done at home or in the gym (for those exercises, see the “Be Nice to Your Neck” below).
 “Strong muscles are necessary for good posture,” he writes, “and good posture is necessary for underlying structures to heal.”

 In the short term, you can ease neck pain by avoiding painful activity, gently massaging the affected area, and alternating hot and cold therapy.
 Anti-inflammatory over-the-counter medications may help relieve acute pain, but it’s best to avoid using them as a long-term solution.
 Rest helps, too, but avoid prolonged inactivity, because weak muscles can degenerate further and exacerbate the problem.